gabriel-cacayan/js-cheatsheet/README.md

 console.log(sum(...numbers));// expected output: 6
 ```

-> **Short Explanation:** The spread operator allows us to expand elements.
+> **Explanation:** The spread operator allows us to expand elements.
 With rest parameters we were able to get a list of arguments into an array. spread operators however, let us unpack elements in an array to single/individual arguments.

 # Strings